 Related post: A librarian ‘within the law’

 Details: Dir.
 David Cobham.
 Perf.
 Liza Goddard, John Ringham, Edward Fidoe.
 Miramax, 1989.

 Synopsis: A boy turns into a dog for a series of (mis)adventures.
 Includes a scene in the public library, complete with a bell-ringing librarian.

 Role Call: Sheila Steafel as Librarian — Spinster Librarian / Comic Relief (female)

 Details: Dir.
 Anthony Russo, Joe Russo.
 Perf.
 Kate Hudson, Matt Dillon, Owen Wilson.
 Universal, 2006.

-Synopsis: Molly (Kate Hudson) and Carl (Matt Dillon) are young white newlyweds, and Carl’s best man, Dupree (Owen Wilson), crashes on their couch after he loses his job (due to attending their wedding).
+Synopsis: Molly (Kate Hudson) and Carl (Matt Dillon) are young newlyweds, and Carl’s best man, Dupree (Owen Wilson), crashes on their couch after he loses his job (due to attending their wedding).
 Molly sets Dupree up with the “very nice librarian” at her school.
 Mandy ends up setting Molly and Carl’s house on fire and breaking Dupree’s heart.
 We never fully see her onscreen, although she is mentioned throughout the latter half of the film.

 Role Call: Uncredited actress as Mandy the Mormon librarian — Naughty Librarian (female)